Get a free application, infrastructure and malware scan report - Scan Your Website Now

 3. Analysis / Assessment

-During the analysis and assessment phase, pen-testers employ various techniques to examine the mobile application’s security thoroughly.
-Some assessment techniques commonly used include:
+During the analysis and assessment phase, pen-testers employ various techniques to thoroughly examine the mobile application’s security.
+Techniques to be included in the checklist are:

 • Dynamic Analysis: Dynamic analysis involves executing the application to observe its behaviour in runtime.
 Testers use tools and techniques to analyse network traffic, API interactions, session management, and input validation.
 This helps identify runtime vulnerabilities, logic flaws, insecure data transmission, and weaknesses in authentication and authorization mechanisms.